strinsberg/slrg_data/docs/sphinx/source/github.rst

     $ cd ~/my_project/data

 2. Run the collection script.
-I have set my login and password for both the databse and the GitHub in the configuration file.
+I have set my login and password for both the database and the GitHub in the configuration file.

     * From the command line::